GenaroHacker/str_to_pdf/README.md

-To use just prepare run the colab notebook called main.ipynb and test the playground
+RUN the colab notebook called MAIN.IPYNB and test the Playground.